Happy Holidays!

 Wake Tech President Dr. Scott Ralls congratulated the graduates and expressed gratitude for their commitment to the profession.

-“Nurses are the quiet heroes we rely on most when life feels uncertain,” said Dr. Ralls.
-“Your skill, compassion, and dedication will make a profound difference in our community.
-Thank you for choosing a calling that truly has purpose.”
+"Nurses are the quiet heroes we rely on most when life feels uncertain," said Ralls.
+"Your skill, compassion and dedication will make a profound difference in our community.
+Thank you for choosing a calling that truly has purpose."

-Anne Jones-Sutton, Dean of Nursing, reminded graduates that their journey is just beginning.
+Dean of Nursing Anne Jones-Sutton reminded graduates that their journey is just beginning.

 "Nursing school is one of the toughest challenges you'll ever face," said Jones-Sutton.
 "But today marks the start of a lifetime of learning and service.
 We couldn't be prouder of what you've accomplished."

-Wake Tech’s Perry Health Sciences Campus serves more than 3,500 students annually, and a major expansion currently underway will allow for program growth in many areas.
-A three-story, 100,000-square-foot Simulation Hospital under construction will be one of the largest and most comprehensive training facilities in the country.
-From patient check-in to a simulated emergency room to diagnostics labs and more, the Perry Family Simulation Hospital will provide realistic, multidisciplinary training for a variety of healthcare specialties.
+The Perry Health Sciences Campus serves more than 3,500 students annually, and a major expansion underway will allow for program growth in many areas.
+A three-story, 100,000-square-foot simulation hospital under construction will be one of the largest and most comprehensive training facilities in the country.
+From patient check-in to a simulated emergency room to diagnostics labs and more, the Perry Family Simulation Hospital will provide realistic, multidisciplinary training for a variety of health care specialties.
 It is scheduled to be completed in 2027.